Remote Access Security Risks and How to Protect Your Business from Them

 Inadequate Remote Access Policies

 Virtual Private Networks (VPN) are a better way to make a secure connection and are now -recommended for home and business use.
-But they are not without their faults.
-If a hacker gains access to your company’s network via VPN, they have access to everything on that network.
+Some people even use a virtual private network to get around blocked websites, like Roobet, (learn How to unblock Roobet here) so they can access everything that the site has to offer.
+That being said, they are not without their faults.
+If a hacker gains access to your company’s network, via VPN, they will have access to everything on that network.
 The solution is to:

 - Ensure firewalls and anti-virus software are kept up to date

 - Allow access to specific data on your network based on the employee’s identity or a group of employees

 Not Protecting All Computers or Devices Now Used at Home for Work Purposes

 Not all employers had the time or funds to supply employees with company-owned computers or devices prior to the stay-at-home order.
 Those that did had to ship new equipment to their remote workforce.
 Either way, you have a lot of new devices, your company’s or your employees’, using your network.
 To protect how these devices connect: